elixirschool/elixirschool/lessons/en/basics/collections.md

 ## Lists

-Lists are simple collections of values which may include multiple types; lists may also include non-unique values:
+Lists are collections of values which may include multiple types; lists may also include non-unique values:

 ```elixir
 iex> [3.14, :pie, "Apple"]